andrijazupic/SPHEREx_pipeline/README.md

 * **Fallback Hierarchy:** Sequentially attempts to download optical FITS cutouts from the highest available resolution survey: DESI Legacy $\rightarrow$ PanSTARRS $\rightarrow$ SDSS $\rightarrow$ DSS2.
 * **Magnitude-Dependent Strategy:** Utilizes Gaia G-band magnitudes to dynamically adjust the detection algorithms and prevent false positives from bright star artifacts:
     * **Bright (G < 13):** Bypasses image-level fitting entirely to prevent diffraction spikes and saturation bleeding from being misidentified as contaminants.
-* **Moderate (13 $\le$ G < 15):** Applies morphological closing and spatial debouncing before source detection to heal saturated cores and suppress halo noise.
+    * **Moderate (13 $\le$ G < 15):** Applies shape filtering and saddle-point deblending (profile checking) to distinguish genuine faint background companions from the gentle gradient of a stellar halo.
-* **Faint (G $\ge$ 15):** Operates at maximum sensitivity without debouncing.
-Applies shape filtering and saddle-point deblending (profile checking) to distinguish genuine faint background companions from the gentle gradient of a stellar halo.
+    * **Faint (G $\ge$ 15):** Applies a more sensitive shape filtering and saddle-point deblending (profile checking) to distinguish genuine faint background companions from the gentle gradient of a stellar halo.
 * **Dynamic Flagging:** Identifies the true observed center of the target, computes dynamic Point Spread Function (PSF) wings for all surrounding detections based on the survey's pixel scale and FWHM, and flags sources whose wings intersect the target's exclusion radius.

 ### Usage